ozyurtf/brown-assistant/README.md

 3) **Retrieval and generation**
 - `rag.py`: Core RAG class with methods:
   - load: Loads the persisted vector store, selects the appropriate collection based on the chosen embedding model
-  - retrieve: Filters the chunks in the vector store based on the department specified by the user, retrieves the most similar/relevant chunks based on the user query and selected embedding model, and reranks the retrieved chunks with CrossEncoder model
+  - retrieve: Filters the chunks in the vector store based on the department and/or concentration specified by the user, retrieves the most similar/relevant chunks based on the user query and selected embedding model, and reranks the retrieved chunks with CrossEncoder model
   - `generate`: Calls ChatOpenAI to produce final answer based on user query and the retrieved context

 4) **Serving**
 - `api.py`: Initializes and caches a RAG instance per embedding backend (via `rag_instances` and `get_or_create_rag`) so models and Chroma collections load once and are reused.
 This lets clients switch embedding backends per request without reloads and keeps both instances warm and ready for queries.
 Serves `/query` and `/evaluate`, logs requests/responses, and can precompute evaluation summaries at startup.
   - POST `/query`: Retrieves relevant chunks from vector store+ reranks them, and generates an answer
-  - POST `/evaluate`: Computes BLEU and ROUGE-L scores based on the generated text and actual text in the `files/evaluation.json`
+  - POST `/evaluate`: Computes BLEU and ROUGE-L scores based on the generated text and actual text in the `files/evaluation.json`.
+It computes and then caches results per model and a cached summary is returned after the first computation.
-- `ui.py`: Allows users to pick departments (CAB and/or Bulletin), ask questions, see the performance of the generator, retrieved context, and latency
+- `ui.py`: Allows users to pick departments and/or concentrations, ask questions, see the performance of the generator, retrieved context, and latency

 In addition,
-- `utils.py` includes functions used in various parts of the project such as counting the number of tokens, calculating BLEU and ROGUE scores, etc.
+- `utils.py` includes functions used in various parts of the project such as counting the number of tokens, calculating BLEU and ROUGE scores, etc.
 - `models.py` includes Pydantic request/response models used by the API
 - `startup.sh` orchestrates extraction (if missing), indexing (if missing), then starts API and UI with health checks.
 - `docker-compose.yml` and `Dockerfile` containerize the full stack and run both services together.